An anisotropic viscoplasticity model for shale based on layered microstructure homogenization: Introduction

 Shale often accumulates a significant amount of irrecoverable deformation over time.
 This viscoplastic deformation plays an important role in a variety of subsurface practices, such as in-situ stress estimation~\cite{Sone2014a,Sone2014b}, borehole drilling~\cite{Horsrud1994}, leakage prevention~\cite{Cerasi2017,Xie2019}, and hydraulic fracturing~\cite{Asala2016,Yang2016,Chau2017}.
 This importance has motivated a number of experimental investigations into creep of shale at multiple scales (\eg~\cite{Chang2009,Li2012CreepShale,Sone2013b,Bennett2015,Rybacki2017,geng2018time,rassouli2018comparison,Trzeciak2018,Slim2019,Mighani2019CreepExperiments,Herrmann2020,Li2020}).

 Experimental results have shown that the viscoplastic behavior of shale is anisotropic---specifically, transversely isotropic---and closely linked to the shale composition.
 For example, creep responses of samples from various shale formations have commonly exhibited a strong dependence on the relative direction between the differential stress and the bedding plane (\eg~\cite{Sone2013b,Sone2014a,Sone2014b,Li2020}).
+Such anisotropy is a natural consequence of the fact that layering is ubiquitous in sedimentary rocks, including shale---see, \eg,~Fig.~\ref{fig:layered-shale}.
 Sone and Zoback~\cite{Sone2013b} have also found that creep behavior is apparently correlated with the elastic moduli of shale, although the mechanisms underlying viscoplastic and elastic deformations are quite different.
 They explain this correlation by appealing to stress partitioning in a conceptual bi-layer model, in which one layer is composed of soft constituents such as clay and organics (kerogen), while the other layer is composed of hard constituents such as quartz, feldspar, pyrite (QFP), and carbonates.
 This bi-layer representation is a simple but promising approach.
-It is well justified by the fact that shale creep is mainly attributed to the clay and organic constituents rather than the hard minerals~\cite{Chang2009,Sone2013b,Rybacki2017,Trzeciak2018,Slim2019,Herrmann2020}.
+It is well justified by the fact that shale creep is mainly attributed to the clay and organic constituents rather than the hard minerals~\cite{Chang2009,Sone2013b,Rybacki2017,Trzeciak2018,Slim2019,Herrmann2020}, and it naturally captures the transverse isotropy resulting from the depositional process.